 Nikon DSLR Cameras – We check out the best-sellers

 Digital single-lens reflex cameras, or DSLR, are the most popular type of interchangeable lens camera.
-This means that users can add different lenses to get the best photos.
-While smartphone cameras and point and shoots have improved significantly over the years, nothing can quite match the quality you get from a proper digital camera.
+This means that users can add different lenses to get the best photos, and boy, the image quality is good!
+Smartphone cameras just cannot match up, however much they have been improved.

-Choosing a DSLR camera can be confusing – there are a large number of models that appear very similar to one another until you dig deeper.
+It can be confusing being faced with so many choices of DSLR cameras – there is a large number of models that appear very similar until you dig deeper.
+While big brands like Canon DSLR are the market leaders, Nikon offers an equal selection of top of the range models.
 So what do you need to consider when you’re looking to buy a Nikon DSLR camera?

 Here are a couple of points to note, before we start looking at specifics: